-- 1. apply the concept of linear modeling in their own discipline; - 2. distinguish between linear and nonlinear interpretation strategies and understand the range of applicability of linear models; - 3. make use of data analysis / data interpretation strategies from other disciplines, which are derived from linear algebra; - 4. be aware of the ties that linear models have to machine learning and network theory.
+- 1. apply the concept of linear modeling in their own discipline; - distinguish between linear and nonlinear interpretation strategies and understand the range of applicability of linear models; - make use of data analysis / data interpretation strategies from other disciplines, which are derived from linear algebra: - 4. be aware of the ties that linear models have to machine learning and network theory.

-Note that these four ILOs can be loosely associated with the four parts of the course indicated above material from Linear Algebra for Everyone, Gilbert Strang, Wellesley-Cambridge Press, 2020 material from Introduction to Linear Algebra (5th Edition), Gilbert Strang, Cambridge University Press, 2021
+Note that these four ILOs can be loosely associated with the four parts of the course indicated above.